Hiromasa Ougikubo: The Ultimate Fighter

 Considered a standout fighter in the Asian MMA scene, with an impressive fight style and being undefeated in three years, Ougikubo was invited to the 24th season of The Ultimate Fighter, called The Ultimate Fighter: Tournament of Champions.

 His first fight was against the EFC flyweight champion Nkazimulo Zulu.
 Ougikubo entered the fight as a favorite, being the no.5 seed, while Zulu was the no.12 seed.
 Ougikubo submitted Zulu in the second round, with a rear naked choke.

 Next, he faced Adam Antolin, in a fight between two high level grapplers.
 Ougikubo would aggressively out grapple Antolin, with the American being forced to defend for the entirety of the fight.
 The Japanese fighter won a clear unanimous decision.

 Ougikubo would then face the no.1 seed Alexandre Pantoja.
 He would force wrestling exchanges with Pantoja, working from his opponents guard, grinding away a unanimous decision win.

 In his final fight of the show, Ougikubo fought against Tim Elliott.
 He fell short for the first time, and lost the finals by a unanimous decision.

 Return to Shooto

 Returning to Shooto he fought against the Ultimate Fighting Championship veteran Danny Martinez.
-Ougikubo won a unanimous decision.

 He would then defend the Shooto World Bantamweight (123 lb) Championship against Tadaaki Yamamoto.
 He won the fight with a rear naked choke to defend his Shooto title.